steviesummers/simple-skies/README.md

  *configuration may vary if opting to use other languages*

 ## Credits
+Per Nirav's suggestion we used starter code from Activity 17-Ins_JWT-Review of the 22-State folder of the [UCSD-VIRT-FSF-PT-09-2023-U-LOLC GitLab repository](https://git.bootcampcontent.com/University-of-California---San-Diego/UCSD-VIRT-FSF-PT-09-2023-U-LOLC).

-[https://proulxp.github.io/CS290-How-To-Guide/epic.html](https://proulxp.github.io/CS290-How-To-Guide/epic.html) for NASA EPIC: DSCOVR API help.
+We referenced [https://proulxp.github.io/CS290-How-To-Guide/epic.html](https://proulxp.github.io/CS290-How-To-Guide/epic.html) for help with the  [NASA EPIC: DSCOVR API](https://epic.gsfc.nasa.gov/).

+Michael Pacheco, Nirav Venkatesan, and ChatGPT proved invaluable in help with debugging and error identification.
+Thank you both!

 ## Configuration
 Before running the application, ensure that you have completed the following configuration steps:

-Environment Variables:
+### Environment Variables:

 If your application relies on environment variables, create a .env file in the root directory of your project.
 Define the required environment variables in the .env file.

-Database Configuration:
+### Database Configuration:

 If your application uses a database, ensure that you have configured the database connection properly.
 Update the database connection string in your application code to match your database configuration.

-API Keys and Credentials:
+### API Keys and Credentials:

 If your application interacts with third-party APIs or services, make sure to provide the necessary API keys or credentials.
 Update the API keys or credentials in your application code or environment variables.